NysB/Crowdfunding_ETL/README.md

 ## **How to Run**
-* No additional packages have been installed.
+* No additional packages have to be installed if `pandas` and `numpy` are already installed.
 To rerun our analysis, please select "Run All" in the "ETL_Mini_Project_Starter_Code.ipynb" file.
+* For `PostgresSQL` go to their website https://www.postgresql.org/download/ and follow their instruction for download.
 * For Crowdfunding_db_schema.sql, execute the schema in pgAdmin, and then import csv files in the order of category, subcategory, contacts, and then finally campaign.

 * You can recreate our diagram by using https://dbdiagram.io/home